-- This recipe only calls for 1 Tbsp of oil and can easily be made oil-free by sautéing with veggie broth vs. oil
+- Oil: I used olive oil, but any oil works.
+This recipe only calls for 1 tablespoon of oil and can easily be made oil-free by sautéing with veggie broth vs. oil

 - Minced garlic

-- I used a mix of button, cremini, and shitake
+- Mushrooms: used a mix of button, cremini, and shiitake

-- Brown/green lentils work best in this recipe
+- Lentils: Brown/green lentils work best in this recipe

-- You can try subbing for a thicker plant-based milk like soy milk or oat milk, but keep in mind it will change the texture of this vegan stew
+- Coconut milk: For the right consistency, canned full-fat coconut milk is best for this recipe.
+You can try subbing for thicker plant-based milk like soy milk or oat milk, but keep in mind it will change the texture of this vegan stew

 - Vegetable broth